soulomoon/all-hls/README.md

 ## Script to install hls from github release
 ### Idea
-Install prebuild all versions of hls with ease
+Install prebuild all versions of [haskell-language-server](https://github.com/haskell/haskell-language-server) with ease
 ### Description
 Simple script to download hls binaries from github releases It first download all the files into execute path's cache folder unzip it